Sigurs/gitops/README.md

 Utilizes UserNamespaces to mitigate security concerns related to needing to be started as root.<br>
 TODO: Bluetooth & other devices

+#### Service: cert-manager
+Used as a Certificate Authority for applications and for requesting Let's Encrypt certificates.

 #### Service: Borgmatic
 Used for backups.<br>
 Normally I would consider using tools such as Velero to push backups to a s3 bucket, but this is more economical for me. <br>